Regulation & Licensure

 In Canada and the US osteopathic medicine is a distinctive form of medical practice in both countries.
 Medical Doctors (MDs) and Doctors of Osteopathy (DOs) are the only two types of complete physicians in North America.
 They are fully trained and licensed to order any required laboratory or diagnostic procedures, prescribe medication, perform surgery, deliver babies and may utilize their training as a prerequisite to specialize in other branches of medicine.
 There are currently 29 accredited Osteopathic Medical Schools in the US and none in Canada.
-These DOs are recognized as osteopathic physicians and are the only ones legally able to call themselves Osteopaths.
+These DOs are recognized as Osteopathic Physicians and are the only ones legally able to call themselves Osteopaths.
 Doctor of Osteopathy is a restricted title to those belonging to the Colleges of Physicians and Surgeons.
 Our members are not Doctors of Osteopathy.

-Generally anyone other than Osteopaths/Osteopathic Physicians (which are only those trained in accredited American schools) refer to themselves as one or more of the following: Manual Osteopath, Osteopathic manual practitioner, Osteopathic Manual Therapist, DO (UK), DO (Aus), DO (NZ), Do (Fr), DO (MP), etc.
+Generally anyone other than Osteopaths/Osteopathic Physicians (which are only those trained in accredited American schools) refer to themselves as one or more of the following: Manual Osteopath (MO), Manual Osteopathic Therapist (MOT), Osteopathic Manual Therapist (OMT), or Diploma of Osteopathic Manual Practice (DOMP).

-Manual osteopaths have advanced training in manual osteopathic practice, but they are not medical doctors and cannot prescribe medication or perform surgery.
-They assess and treat patients using an osteopathic philosophy and manual osteopathic techniques.
+Manual Osteopaths have advanced training in manual osteopathic practice, but they are not medical doctors and cannot prescribe medication or perform surgery.
+They assess and treat clients using an osteopathic philosophy and manual osteopathic techniques.
 There are schools located throughout the world, including Canada.

 Manual Osteopathic Accreditation